When:

 Friday Evening Supper through Saturday evening Supper

-Does your church have one or two young people of an age to enter a confirmation program?
+Does your church have one, two, or more young people of an age to enter a confirmation program?
 Would it be helpful to interact with others of a similar age?
 This overnight is a chance for young people to engage with adult mentors, ministers, and most importantly, one another.
 Many of us were baptized as infants.
 At that time our parents promised to bring us up as part of a faith community and help us learn about God, Jesus, the Bible and the church.
 Confirmation is a process that leads to an intentional choice.
 One might consider saying “yes, I affirm my baptism and want to take responsibility for my own spiritual journey.”
 Another may choose not to do so, or to wait till a later time.
 Please note, there is no pressure to make a particular choice.
 We affirm young people who consider the questions, regardless of how they decide to proceed.

 Arrive on Friday evening in time for supper, (we’ll keep dinner warm for you if you have a long way to travel).
 We’ll gather and get to know one another a bit.
 And we’ll look at what it means to “live the questions.”
 What do I believe?
 Is faith a solid, unchanging truth, or is it a process of growth?
 What’s the authority of the Bible?”
 What are ways to approach scripture?
 What is unique about Christianity?
 Does my relationship with God matter?
 What if I question the existence of God, is that ok?
 What’s special about Jesus?
 Is there a difference between the Jesus of history and the Christ of faith?
 Do I have to accept the stories in the Bible literally, or can their truth be metaphorical?
 What does church membership involve?
 What is an intentional spiritual life and what is faith?”